mauritempo/Winery-API/README.md

 venv\Scripts\activate for run Virtual env.

+for authenticate with an exist user:
+username: "test ()"
+password: "TestPass123" for all users existing
 ---
 ### Possible integration with another API:
 > #### The system is ready to sync with external wine catalog APIs (like Vivino or Wine-Searcher) to auto-complete wine metadata, scores, and price indexing.